jzeyl/Ear-Measures/README.md

 12	Round window area	(Inner ear)

-Plotting the planes and coordinates as a wireframe diagram:
+File for plotting the planes and coordinates as a wireframe diagram:

 > plotearauto.R

 ![alt text](Capture.PNG)

-Combining all measurements and exporting as csv:
+File for combining all measurements and exporting as csv:

 > outputs.R